Fairblock/fairyringclient/README.md

 export PATH=$PATH:$(go env GOPATH)/bin
 ```

-or you can run the executable by `./fairyringclient` after go build
+or you can run the executable by `./fairyringclient start` after `go build`

-The client will look for `VALIDATOR_PRIVATE_KEYS` in `.env`, and will automatically run the same number of client to submit keyshares.

-<small>* Separate your private keys with comma.</small>